BDC Class Levels & Program Structure

 Music & Dance 3 - Ages 5-6 (Kindergarten)

+Classes for ages 3-6 teach fundamental dance technique, body awareness, spatial awareness, patterning, coordination, social skills, musicality, and encourage a child’s love of dance.
+Dancers in Music & Dance classes must be potty trained.
 Placement is by age and developmental level not by previous dance experience.
-Classes teach fundamental dance technique, body awareness, spatial awareness, patterning, coordination, social skills, musicality, and encourage a child’s love of dance.
-Dancers in Music & Dance classes must be potty trained.

-Ages 6-7: introduction to technique
+Ages 6-8: introduction to technique

 Level 1

-LEVELS 2-8: Pre-professional training program
+LEVELS 2-9: Pre-professional training program

 Placement in Levels 2-8 is by experience and instructor approval.
 We consider these levels our Pre-Professional Training Program as we work towards dancers developing the self-discipline, professionalism and artistry that are essential for a professional dance career and, as we see time and time again, applicable to success in any rigorous academic or professional discipline.
-We honor equally the physical, emotional, and social development of our dancers.
-For many of them, BDC is their “safe place” and “home away from home” where they build life-long friendships and mentorships.

 We recommend that students new to the school take a trial class before registering so that we can determine proper placement.
 Please email us at mail@bainbridgedancecenter.com to discuss placement and arrange a trial class.